 To teach your dog to focus on you, hold a treat between your fingers and bring it up between your eyes.
 When your dog glances at the treat, give it to them as a reward.
 You can then add your verbal command as you're moving the treat between your eyes.

-Here's a video from KeenDog on how to learn your dog to drop down.
+Here's a video from KeenDog on how to train your dog to drop down.

 Callbacks are used to get your dog's attention once they've already started running towards their target.
 Your pup should already know basic recall commands.
 The goal of this training exercise is to apply the commands they already know to chase situations.